-(General Education)
+General Education

-Each year the Office of General Education and Common Learning establishes the objective faculty will assess for each course and communicates that information to all faculty during May development week.
-The expectation is that faculty teaching in General Education will assess and share the resulting data for each QuEST course they teach.
-Faculty select the assessment measure most suited to their course: paper, assignment, test question, etc. All faculty (both FT and adjunct) teaching QuEST courses assess the objective as assigned in May Development.
-The Office of General Education and Common Learning emails reminders to QuEST faculty about the expected assessment data in the beginning, middle and end of the semester.
+Each year the Office of General Education and Common Learning establishes the objective faculty will assess for each course and communicates that information to all faculty during May Development Week.
+The expectation is that faculty teaching in General Education will assess and share the resulting data for each General Education course they teach.
+Faculty select the assessment measure most suited to their course: paper, assignment, test General Education, etc. All faculty (both full-time and adjunct) teaching General Education courses assess the objective as assigned in May Development.
+The Office of General Education and Common Learning emails reminders to General Education faculty about the expected assessment data in the beginning, middle, and end of the semester.

-A current list of the QuEST objectives can be found on our messiah.edu/quest homepage under the curriculum tab or you can click here.
+A current list of the General Education outcomes can be found on our messiah.edu General Education homepage under the General Education Guide tab

-Curriculum Mapping for QuEST
+Curriculum Mapping for General Education